-- Consultative assistance on general training courses, provided by University departments, to meet regulatory requirements and injury and illness prevention needs.
+- Consultative assistance on general training courses, provided by University departments, to meet regulatory requirements and for injury and illness prevention.

-- Maintain written documentation and database for all training courses provided by EHS.
+- Maintain written documentation for all training courses provided by EHS.

-- Provide technical assistance to safety training course instructors and to line management on their safety and job-specific training needs and program.
+- Provide technical assistance to supervisors/managers on their job-specific training needs and programs.

-- Review safety training courses to ensure proper qualifications of the trainer and training content.
+- Review training courses to ensure proper qualifications of the trainer and training content.

 - Update and modify policies and procedures as necessary.